nsidc/granule-metgen/README.md

    with a value of `projection_y_coordinate` are reprojected and thinned to create a GPolygon, bounding rectangle, etc.

+ 7 = When a collection's GranuleSpatialRepresentation is defined as Cartesian, MetGenC will generate a bounding rectangle spatial representation using the NetCDF file's geospatial_lat_max-min, geospatial_lon_max-min global attributes.

- 7 = The `geospatial_bounds` netCDF file global attribute contains spatial boundary information as a WKT POLYGON string.
+ 8 = The `geospatial_bounds` netCDF file global attribute contains spatial boundary information as a WKT POLYGON string.
 When present and `prefer_geospatial_bounds = true` is set in the .ini file, MetGenC will use this attribute instead of coordinate variable values to generate spatial representations of granules in collections with a GEODETIC granule spatial representation.
    If the `geospatial_bounds_crs` attribute is also present in netCDF files, coordinates will be transformed to EPSG:4326 if needed.
 The corresponding .ini parameter is `prefer_geospatial_bounds` = true/false.

- 8 = The `geospatial_bounds_crs` netCDF file global attribute specifies the coordinate reference system for the coordinates in the `geospatial_bounds` global attribute.
+ 9 = The `geospatial_bounds_crs` netCDF file global attribute specifies the coordinate reference system for the coordinates in the `geospatial_bounds` global attribute.
 It can be an EPSG identifier (e.g., "EPSG:4326") or other CRS format.
 When present, MetGenC will transform `geospatial_bounds` coordinates to EPSG:4326 if needed.
    **If `geospatial_bounds` is `true` and no `geospatial_bounds_crs` attribute exists, the